rockwellw/learning-with-assemblies/README.md

 * matplotlib

 ## Usage
 Download and run the notebooks!
-For MNIST, you will need to supply your own MNIST files, located in a folder called `data` in the same directory as the notebook.
+For MNIST/EMNIST, you will need to supply your own MNIST/EMNIST files, located in a folder called `data` in the same directory as the notebook.